UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-05-content.rst

 In the newest iteration of our code, we create a logging.FileHandler log message handler to send our log messages to a file.
-Unlike the \ *logging.basicConfig* command, we can't provide the log message format to our file handler as a string: we have to create an instance of the logging.Formatter class and use \ *file\_handler.setFormatter* to instruct our handler to use this formatter.
+Unlike the \ *logging.basicConfig* command, we can't provide the log message format to our file handler as a string.
+We have to create an instance of the logging.Formatter class and use \ *file_handler.setFormatter* to instruct our handler to use this formatter.

 Next, we have to tell the logger to use this handler that we've created.